The essence of most New Year’s food resolutions could be distilled into a single sentence…

 Next up is Avocado Soup.
 If you’re new to Avocado Soup then you’re in for a treat!
 It’s a light, satisfying soup that doesn’t require a lot of ingredients.

 I think this soup tastes best when made with Vegetable Stock.
 It’s super easy to whip up a homemade veggie stock so that’s what we typically use.
 Keep in mind that a final burst of acidity really makes the Avocado Soup come to life so definitely considering adding in a final blast of hot sauce or lime juice.

 Next up is a Creamy Avocado Sauce.
 This is one of the most versatile sauces you can have in your kitchen.
 Here’s a quick look at the ingredient list:

-We use this sauce for our Burrito Bowls, Chipotle Burgers, and Kale and Quinoa Salad.
-Keep in mind that you can decide how rich you want the sauce.
 For example, you can use 1/4 cup of Greek yogurt in place of mayonnaise and you’ll end up with a much lighter version.
 I typically use Greek yogurt but then add in a final dash of fat (either cream or mayo) and this will give you the best of both worlds.

 If you’re on the hunt for an unconventional way to use avocados then it’s worth giving this Avocado Hummus a try.

 Chickpeas turn this into a hearty concoction that will tempt even the mightiest of meat-eaters.
 We typically use it in our Avocado Hummus and Cucumber Pico de Gallo Tostadas:

 If your New Year’s food resolutions are tilting towards light and healthy, here are a couple more options to consider…